iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 </admon>

-**To upgrade to the Teams or Enterprise plan**, click on the `Contact Us` button to [schedule a call] with our in-house experts.
+**To upgrade to the Enterprise plan**, click on the `Contact Us` button to [schedule a call] with our in-house experts.
 They will try to understand your needs and suggest a suitable plan and pricing.

 [schedule a call]: https://calendly.com/gtm-2/studio-introduction

 ### If you are on the Basic plan

-You can downgrade to the Free plan or upgrade to the Teams or Enterprise plan.
+You can downgrade to the Free plan or upgrade to the Enterprise plan.

 **To downgrade to the Free plan** you must first make sure that your team has only 1 or 2 collaborators or pending invites.
 Then click on the `Downgrade`